The Siege of Constantinople (game): Reception

 Players and critics were uniformly unimpressed with The Siege of Constantinople.
 In a players' poll conducted by Fire & Movement to determine the worst game of the year, Constantinople placed third.

+In Issue 29 of the British wargaming magazine Perfidious Albion, several critics discussed this game at length.
+Doug Ryder liked the game as it was published, but noted, "It's a pity SPI decided to do away with the naval side of the game."
+Roger Sandell disagreed, commenting, "What a disappointment ...
+Too much die rolling.
+The bombardment and repair seem to go on for a very long time and when the assault finally starts the missile fire phase takes up a lot of time.
+A little thought could easily have cured this."
+Sandell also noted the absence of the naval rules and pointed out "much of the map serves no purpose, merely showing the large area of sea where nothing happens."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman commented, "This is one of the most disappointing games of recent memory."
 Freeman felt that little strategy was involved, saying, "The game proceeds as a die-roller until the Ottomans breach the wall.
 Then things get interesting for a couple of turns, and the Ottomans win.
 Or they don't breach the wall, and the Ottomans lose.
 That's it.
 It would be quicker to flip a coin."
 Freeman gave this game an Overall Evaluation of "Poor".

-In Issue 11 of Fire & Movement, David Minch pointed out, "The only relevant, or necessary hexes are in corridor, no more than ten hexes wide, running along the course of the wall.
+In Issue 11 of Fire & Movement, David Minch pointed out, "The only relevant, or necessary hexes are in a corridor, no more than ten hexes wide, running along the course of the wall.
 The rest of the map serves no useful purpose."
 Minch concluded, "There was some thought given to this design, but not enough.
 It is neither abstract enough to be workably interesting, nor realistic enough to be tactically satisfying."
 Several issues later, Peter Manti wrote that he had found this game largely unplayable, and had therefore assumed that the games in The Art of Siege would be similarly weak.
 However, he was surprised by the four games' playability.
 He compared Constantinople to one of the games from that box, saying "Tyre is a game of the Art of Siege Quad heralded in S&T by a 'fifth wheel', Constantinople.
 Those whose expectations may have been negatively colored by having played the latter game are in for a pleasant surprise.
 [Unlike Constantinople,] Tyre is an integrated land and sea conflict of sustained excitement."

 In The Guide to Simulations/Games for Education and Training, Martin Campion noted that "The map shows the whole city, but the game is played almost entirely in the outer all area (one-third of the map at most.)"
 He concluded, "The game plays well in details but it is probably too difficult for the Turks, who will have a hard time pulling off a historical result."